Walter Gaitán: United States

-Legacy
+Style of play and Legacy

 Gaitán was nicknamed in Mexico as "El Divino" (Spanish for "The Divine"), due his gifted touch of the ball, vision and feel of the game.
 In Argentina, he was known as "El Chueco" (Spanish for "The Crooked"), for being left-footed.
 He is considered by Mexican media and fans as one of the greatest attacking midfielders ever to play in Mexico.
 Gaitán declined to play the 2006 World Cup with Mexico despite the call of then coach, Ricardo La Volpe.

 Being a midfielder, he finished the Apertura 2005 season as the top goal scorer of Liga MX with 14 goals.
 He is one of the top scorers of the Clasico Regiomontano, with eight goals.
 Gaitán did not achieve the League championship with Tigres, still, he is considered by the media and audience as an icon of the team, next to players such as Tomás Boy, Gerónimo Barbadillo, Osvaldo Batocletti, Claudio Núñez, Lucas Lobos and André-Pierre Gignac.